itsJohnny21/CSE-464-2024-jsalaz59/README.md

 Edge e = g.getEdge("n1", "n2"); // Get the edge "n1 -> n2"
 ```

-This method is useful for getting an edge that you don't have a direct reference to.
+This method is useful for getting an `Edge` that you don't have a direct reference to.

 ### Remove an edge

-To remove an `Edge` from a `Graph`, you can simply use the `removeEdge` method provided by the `Graph`.
-This method requires the IDs of the two nodes connected by the edge.
-The first parameter is the ID of the source node, and the second parameter is the ID of the destination node. **The order matters!** An example of removing an edge from a complete digraph of size three will be provided:
+To remove an `Edge` from a `Graph`, you can simply use the `removeEdge` method provided by its `Graph`.
+This method requires the IDs of the two `Node`s connected by the `Edge`.
+The first parameter is the ID of the source `Node`, and the second parameter is the ID of the destination `Node`. **The order matters!** An example of removing an `Edge` from a complete digraph of size three is provided:

 ```java
 Graph g = new Graph("Master");